Table of Contents

 Some trust in horses…

-God had first command to the king was that, “…he shall not multiply horses to himself, nor cause the people to return to Egypt, to the end that he should multiply horses: forasmuch as the Lord hath said unto you, Ye shall henceforth return no more that way.”
-(Deuteronomy 17:16).
+God’s first command to the king was that, “…he shall not multiply horses to himself, nor cause the people to return to Egypt, to the end that he should multiply horses: forasmuch as the Lord hath said unto you, Ye shall henceforth return no more that way” (Deuteronomy 17:16).

 The gathering of horses from Egypt also made connections with heathen nations which practiced idolatry.
 God had performed many miracles to deliver Israel from bondage in Egypt.
-He did not desire them to return to Egypt by any means, as it holds them in spiritual bondage.
+He did not desire them to return to Egypt by any means, as this would hold them in spiritual bondage.

 Dangers in ungodly marriage